Canton of Bois-Guillaume

-The Canton of Bois-Guillaume is a canton situated in the Seine-Maritime département and in the Normandy region of northern France.
-It elects two departmental counselors sitting in the Departmental Council of Seine-Maritime.
+The canton of Bois-Guillaume is an electoral district of the Seine-Maritime department, in northern France.
+It elects two departmental councillors sitting in the Departmental Council of Seine-Maritime.
 It covers northern suburbs of Rouen, including the town of Bois-Guillaume, and the rural area north of Rouen.

 Composition

 At the French canton reorganisation which came into effect in March 2015, the canton was expanded from 3 to 19 communes: